What is Asian Blepharoplasty?

 RELATED: Everything you wanted to know about blepharoplasty

-It is important to bear in mind that an epicanthal fold may also be seen in those with Downs syndrome and younger children before the growth and development of the nasal bridge has fully completed.
-Our surgeons do not perform surgery for these patient groups.
+An epicanthal fold may also be seen in those with Down’s syndrome and younger children before growth and development have fully completed.
+Our surgeons do not perform surgery on these patient groups or on anyone below the age of 18.

 Asian Blepharoplasty Before & After